 The following documents are important for the programme.
 All the applicants are strongly encouraged to consult these documents and to refer to them while preparing their applications.

-1. 'Experiment proposal form', ESA
+1. Experiment proposal form, ESA

 This document must be completed and submitted as the main document in the application process.

-2. 'Experiment report template', ESA
+2. Experiment report template, ESA

-3. 'European User Guide to Low-Gravity Platforms', ESA
+4. European User Guide to Low-Gravity Platforms, ESA

-The European Users Guide to Low Gravity Platforms provides an overview of the four low gravity platforms sponsored by ESA, including details of how they are made available to people wishing to use them for either scientific, educational or commercial purposes.
+This guide provides an overview of the four low gravity platforms sponsored by ESA, including details of how they are made available to people wishing to use them for either scientific, educational or commercial purposes.

 The four platforms covered by this Guide are: drop tower (see chapter 4), parabolic flights, sounding rockets and the International Space Station (ISS).

-4. 'ZARM Drop Tower, Users Manual', ZARM FAB
+5. ZARM Drop Tower, User Manual, ZARM FAB

-5. 'Terms and Conditions for Participation in ESA Drop Tower Campaigns', ESA
+6. Terms and Conditions for Participation in ESA Drop Tower Campaigns, ESA

 Please note that the information detailed above is subject to change without prior notice.